KRFOSS/kali-docs/virtualization/converting-vmx-to-ova/index.md

 - - -

 We will be using the [official Kali Linux VMware image](/get-kali/#kali-virtual-machines) to convert.
-To start with unzip it to get access to the vmx within.
+To start with unzip it to get access to the vmx within:

 ```console
 kali@kali:~$ 7z x kali-linux-2022.4-vmware-amd64.7z